bhatnagar-gaurav/MLKit-GDG-DevFest/README.md

 <h1 align="center">MLKit Sample App</h1>
 <p align="center">This is an App made for Showcasing base apis for ML Kit.
 Its an Android app to understand the ready to use APIs of ML Kit.
-We can also detect faces without internet.
+We can also detect faces and label images without internet using on-Device APIs.
 This app uses an API provided by https://firebase.google.com/docs/reference/android/com/google/firebase/ml/vision/package-summary.
 It is made with the intention of understanding how to use the ML Kit base apis in a simplified manner.
 It is an updated fork from https://github.com/the-dagger/MLKitAndroid</p>

 <h2>Features</h2>